mannat4rakesh/WordPress/README.md

 # Wikipedia Connector
-Mule Wiki Connector.
+Mule Wikipedia Connector.
 All Right Reserved.

 The Mule Connector for Wikipedia lets you connect to the Wikipedia platform.
 The connector provide convenient access to wiki features, data, and meta-data over HTTP.